-Option Type Values Description
+Option Туре Values Description

 RETIMING INTEGER 0/1 • 0 - Disable Retiming

 • 1 - Enable Retiming

 ADDER_THRESHOLD INTEGER 4-128 Changes the threshold for the size of an adder for synthesis to infer in a CARRY chain.

 Higher numbers mean more LUTs.

 Lower numbers mean more CARRY chains.

 The threshold is calculated by adding the sizes of the adder operands.
 The specified value should be >= sum of the input widths.

+COMPARATOR_THRESHOLD 4-128 Changes the threshold for the size of a comparator for synthesis to infer in a CARRY chain.

+INTEGER Higher numbers mean more LUTs.

+Lower numbers mean more CARRY chains.

+SHREG_MIN_SIZE INTEGER 3-32 Changes the threshold for the size of a register chain before synthesis will infer SRL primitives.

+• Higher numbers mean more registers.

+Lower numbers mean more SRLs.